pact-foundation/docs.pact.io/website/docs/getting_started/conceptual_overview.md

 - Version 3b4de7 is in a different feature branch.
 It did change the pact, so we now have a new pact version

-:::warning A caveat about tags
+:::warning A caveat about Pact terminology `tags`
+If you are not new to Pact, you may have heard of the terminology `tag`, if so, please read this section, otherwise you can skip this note.

 Tags that represent branches and environments, while still supported, have been superseded by first class support for branches and environments from version 2.82.0 onwards.
 Please read this [post](https://docs.pact.io/blog/2021/07/04/why-we-are-getting-rid-of-tags) for more information.
 You'll find links at the bottom of this [post](https://docs.pact.io/pact_broker/tags) to help you migrate from tags to branches and environments.
 :::